Your Social Security Number and Personal Identification Number are both series of digits that you should take special effort to protect.

 Protect Other Personal Information

-- Never keep PINs (Personal Identification Number) and passwords in your wallet or any visible location.
+- Never keep PINs (Personal Identification Numbers) and passwords in your wallet or any visible location.

 - Be aware when using your PIN number that it should be protected.